 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
 Yes, he didn't mention what date that was, so was it last year or the year prior?
-What was also bandied about was that residents started experiencing stomach aches, resulting in a medevac from Igloolik to the hospital and this is quite problematic for the residents of Igloolik where a boil water advisory remains in effect.
+We also heard that residents started experiencing stomach aches which resulted in a medevac from Igloolik to the hospital and this is quite problematic for the residents of Igloolik where a boil water advisory remains in effect.
 This is in addition to the requirement to wash our hands more frequently and to clean surfaces.
 Is the department working in collaboration with the hamlet to ensure the water reservoir is being properly maintained?

-And further, the mayor of Igloolik sent correspondence requesting answers.
-Now that leads me to ask this question to the minister, Mr. Speaker.
+Further, the mayor of Igloolik sent correspondence requesting answers.
+That leads me to ask this next question to the minister, Mr. Speaker.
 Can the water reservoir be dealt with on an emergency basis?
-Winter is advancing quite fast and it will be here soon, so can the department deal with this matter on an urgent basis?
+Winter is advancing quite quickly and it will be here soon, so can the department deal with this matter on an urgent basis?
 You can use health and medical issues as the reasons for this repair.
 Can this be dealt with immediately or in the near future?
 Thank you, Mr. Speaker.